Skip to main content

 What Is an Oil Furnace?

-An oil furnace is a forced-air heating system that burns heating oil to generate powerful warmth, distributing it through a home's ductwork.
-It relies on a fuel storage tank, a burner to ignite the oil, a heat exchanger to warm the air, and a blower fan to circulate heat.
+An oil furnace is a forced-air heating system that burns liquid heating oil to generate powerful, consistent warmth, which is then distributed through a home's ductwork.
+It operates utilizing a fuel storage tank, a burner to ignite the oil, a heat exchanger to warm the air, and a blower fan to circulate that heat into your living spaces.

-For homeowners in colder climates or rural areas without access to natural gas infrastructure, oil furnaces are a trusted solution.
-They are renowned for their high heat output—producing a hotter flame than natural gas—which allows them to warm a home quickly and maintain comfort during even the most severe temperature drops.
+For homeowners in colder climates or rural areas without access to natural gas infrastructure, oil furnaces remain a highly trusted, visionary solution.
+They are renowned for their exceptional heat output—producing a noticeably hotter flame than natural gas—which allows them to warm a home quickly and maintain absolute comfort during even the most severe temperature drops.

 How Does an Oil Furnace Work?

-An oil furnace operates by converting liquid oil into heat through a precise combustion process.
-The system draws oil from a tank, atomizes it into a fine mist, ignites it to create hot gases, and uses those gases to warm the air circulating through your home.
+An oil furnace works by converting liquid heating oil into hot gases through a precise combustion process, which then safely warms the breathable air circulated throughout your home.
+The system draws oil from a dedicated tank, atomizes it into a fine mist, ignites it to create hot gases, and uses those gases to heat the air.

 Here is the step-by-step process of how an oil furnace heats your home: